GeoffRiley/challenges/26/GeoffRiley/README.md

 These two methods work in tandem to (a) modify the `visible` property and (b) cause the component to either be hidden or shown as a consequence.
 No parameters are expected for either method.

+- `draw()`

+The `draw` method in this component is a placeholder, it should be overridden by any descendent component to perform the action of drawing to the display surface.

+- `message()`

+The `message` method in this component is a placeholder, it should be overridden by any descendent component to scan for pygame event messages needing action.

 ## `ControlComponent`